awsimaya/Lambda-Layers/readme.md

 ```
 ## Create the .NET Library
-- Clone this project from here (https://github.com/awsimaya/QueueHelperRepository) on your local machine which has the class library project which uses Amazon SQS and AWS Systems Manager packages from the AWS SDK for .NET
+- Go to *QueueHelperLibrary* folder on the Git repo you cloned earlier.
+This is a class library project which uses Amazon SQS and AWS Systems Manager packages from AWS SDK for .NET
 - Open the solution in Visual Studio and compile it to ensure there are no errors
 ## Publish a NuGet Package
 - Go to Project Properties on Visual Studio.
 Select the Pack